 Karma, karma, karma!

 It took a little convincing on my part to realize that the email congratulating me on my win was not spam.
 Even after opening it and reading it a couple of times, I wasn't entirely certain until I noticed the citation of my poem's title.
 After digesting this great news, I thought about potential reasons the editors found my poem compelling.
 I wrote about the Middle Passage as an exercise for my poetry class after I learned disturbing information in my heritage that affiliated me with the start of the Transatlantic Slave Triangle.
 From the 16th through 19th centuries, European goods were transported to Africa (first leg of the triangle) in exchange for slaves who were then transported across the Atlantic to the Americas.
 This second leg, known as the Middle Passage, was especially heinous.
-The third leg consisted of the conveyance of goods produced on plantations to Europe.
+The third leg consisted of the conveyance to Europe of goods produced on plantations.

 As I delved deeper into this history, I developed an overwhelming sense of grief for those negatively impacted by the atrocities of the Middle Passage.
 The notion of my ancestors playing a significant role in its success disturbed me to the point that I felt compelled to write this poem.
 I'd recently learned of the Writer's Digest annual poetry contest, and I contemplated submitting my poem for consideration.
 But I wanted to first get feedback from my fellow students.